angel_wings..* 's profile picture

 At this point I was honestly quite scared and nervous, and I didn't want to leave her alone.
 It made me feel better having her walk by my side too, because as we got out into the street, it was chaos.

-Traffic lights were off, there were waves of people moving in all directions, lining up for the urban buses which were filled to the top, still not running, or directly stuck in traffic jams.
+Traffic lights were off, there were waves of people moving in all directions, lining up for the urban buses which were filled to the absolute top (so much so they were not even able to run, or just getting stuck in traffic jams anyway).
 All businesses were closed or closing down for the day.
 Everyone kept trying their cellphones.

 "How do I get to X from here?"
 We looked up Google maps and walked down towards a bus stop.
 On the way, I was thirsty.
-There was this queue of people outside of a convenience store which was still open.
+There was a long queue of people outside of a convenience store which was still open.
 Of course, card payments were down and cash withdrawals were not an option.
-Thankfully I had some cash on me.
+Thankfully I had some cash on me, by pure coincidence, so I could get water.
+I never, ever carry cash anymore.

-My boyfriend's phone was down by now too, but not before learning that the blackout was apparently happening to other European countries such as Finland and the Nethterlands -- this was later debunked (only Portugal and parts of France experienced it), but it did spike my stress up to plain anxiety.
+My boyfriend's phone was down by now too, but his signal didn't go out before us learning that the blackout was apparently happening to other European countries such as Finland and the Nethterlands -- of course, this was later debunked (only Portugal and parts of France experienced it too), but it did spike my stress up to plain anxiety by now.

 We walked down the streets feeling like it was out of a movie or a Black Mirror episode (I have to add, we had watched the film "Leave The World Behind" just the day prior... iykyk).
 The only things you could hear were people moving around, and the constant police sirens and ambulance.

-"How fragile our society is - with all but just a click... it's all gone and we are lost", my boyfriend said.
+"How fragile our society is - with all but just a click... it is all gone and we are lost", my boyfriend said.
 And the thing is, in the very moment this was all happening, we simply did not know why it was happening.
-We were having major COVID-19 flashbacks.
+We were having major COVID-19 pre-lockdown flashbacks, too.

 I held his hand as we walked, realizing that taking a bus into work was not an option, and not knowing what to expect.
 "When is the military coming out?" he said half jokingly.
 Thankfully, an SMS came through his phone, one of my colleagues telling me to not come in and go home.
 I felt relieved because I didn't wanna leave his side in this weird chaos, just in case anything might happen.

-Honestly, 5 years ago, nothing was happening until it suddenly did.
-So I don't trust anything now, especially in the current global political climate.
+> Honestly, 5 years ago, "nothing was happening" until it suddenly did.
+So I don't trust anyone's words now, especially in the current global political climate, and especially world leaders' crap.

 I walked around a bit, trying to find a somewhat less stressful spot to sit down, or something.
 Even my music player was out.
 Didn't even have a book on me.
 All I could do was observe people and wait.
 Frankly, I was too distracted by worry anyway.

-Anyways, my boyfriend was finally released from his duties.
-Some of his colleagues were carpooling, others staying at friends' who lived nearby, and some chose to stay in school and spend the night.
+Not long after this, my boyfriend was finally released from his duties.
+Some of his colleagues were carpooling, others staying at friends' who lived nearby, and some chose to stay in school and spend the night (which we saved as plan B if we couldn't get back).
 We tried to get on the carpool but it was full, so I told him to grab a piece of paper and black pen.
-"We're hitch-hiking this, baby."
+"We're gonna have to hitchhike this, baby."

 We were quite nervous, to be honest, and just wanted to get to our homes - about 20km (12.5 miles) away from where we were.
-Being stuck on the road for who-knows-how-long under the circumstances, not knowing what could happen, didn't seem like an attractive option to us then.
+Also, being stuck on the road with lots of people for who-knows-how-long under the circumstances, not knowing what could happen, didn't seem like an attractive choice to us at this point.
 So we put together whatever cash we had leftover and bought some water, energy drink, a coke and cookies, and set out on foot along the motorway.

-We had almost made it back when it happened - the first bus with our home's name on it was driving past by the VAO lane.
-The RELIEF!
-We would have queued up for hours (which is what most people did), at this point we didn't care.
+We had almost undone all the way when it finally happened - the first bus with our home's name on it was driving past by the VAO lane.
+I'm telling you - The RELIEF! we felt in this moment.
+We would have queued up for hours, at this point we didn't care.
 We didn't have much choice.
+Most people had to wait, stand or walk for several, long hours - sometimes all three.

 I was ready to fill up the bathtub with water just in case but my boyfriend stopped me there lol.